 With this essay I venture into uncharted territory linking past and present fields of social sciences in order to solve a metaphysical puzzle.
 This relates to the nature of a subliminal person known as the corporation and how this artificial person was able to sponsor a surreptitious belief system.
-The following essay offers an hypothetical interpretation on how the corporate person evolved into a deity and its doctrine into a quasi-religion.
+The following essay offers an hypothetical interpretation on how the corporation evolved into a deity and its doctrine into a quasi-religion.

 In the later days of the Roman Republic the word corporation was used in documents in the same sense as collegium.
 The term referred to a form of legal association consisting of at least three persons.
 The collegium was also described as a body –corpus habere.
 The corporation possessed the legal right to hold property in common.
 It shared a treasury and could sue or be sued.
 The property of the corporation was liable to be seized and sold for its debts.